MailTape/MailTape-v1/_posts/2017-06-18-Roche-Musique.md

 episode_URL: 'https://www.mailta.pe/265/roche-musique/'
 musiColor: musiColor265.png
 description: >-
-  This morning, let’s wake up with our very special guests, the pioneers of French Touch 2.0.
+  This morning, wake up with our very special guests, the pioneers of French Touch 2.0.
 Roche Musique label was created exactly 5 years ago by Jean Janin a.k.a Cézaire who surrounded himself with the cream of the French DJs such as FKJ, Dabeull, Kartell, Zimmer, Darius, Crayon and many more amazing discoveries.
 Together they set in motion the renewal of electronic music with their very own sound, multiple, indefinable yet always groovy.
 Enjoy the trip folks !